Theosdoor/Metaheuristics-and-TSP/README.md

 ## Algorithms Implemented

-The core logic for each algorithm is contained in the `search-algs` directory.
-The boilerplate code for file parsing and setup was provided as part of the original coursework and has been extracted into `search-algs/utils.py`.
+The core logic for each algorithm is contained in the `src` directory.
+The boilerplate code for file parsing and setup was provided as part of the original coursework and has been extracted into `src/utils.py`.

 ### Genetic Algorithm (GA)
 - **`GA-basic.py`**: Standard genetic algorithm with: